cdransf/cd-11ty/src/posts/2016/scriptable-backups-with-arq.md

 Arq resume
 ```

-Now you can easily control your backups from your CLI of choice or even script them from apps like [Alfred](https://www.alfredapp.com/) or [Control Plane](http://www.controlplaneapp.com/) (context sensitive backups anyone?).
+Now you can easily control your backups from your CLI of choice or even script them from apps like [Alfred](https://www.alfredapp.com/) or [Control Plane](http://www.controlplaneapp.com/) (context-sensitive backups anyone?).